AtaLuZiK/FreePanel/docs/freepaneld_fpdrp.md

     <td>Result</td>
     <td>*</td>
     <td>
-      If the operation succeeds, the response value is "success". <br>
+      If the operation succeeds, the response value is "success".
+For operation code 3, returns a JSON-array contains virtual host configures<br>
       If the operation fails, the return value is the reasons for the failure. <br>
     </td>
   </tr>